Thalesmar/Thalesmar/README.md

 # Hi there! 👋

-## About Me
+"6 hours of debugging can save you 5 minutes of reading documentation."

-*"6 hours of debugging can save you 5 minutes of reading documentation."*
+I'm a self-taught developer who is still learning and building my foundations in software engineering.

-I'm a passionate software engineering student who enjoys building projects, learning new technologies, and contributing to the open-source community.
+I've worked on small projects using HTML, CSS, and JavaScript, and I'm currently exploring backend development and databases.

-Always learning, always building, always improving! 🚀
+I'm not an expert yet, but I enjoy solving problems, learning new things, and pushing myself to improve every day.

 ## 🛠️ Tech Stack